504 - Student Health & Safety

 504.5 - Use of Motor Vehicles

 The board recognizes the convenience to families and students of having students drive to and park at their school attendance center.
-Driving a motor vehicle to a student’s attendance center and being able to park there are privileges.
+Driving a motor vehicle to and parking it at the student’s attendance center is a privilege.

-Students who drive to and park at their school attendance center will only drive to and park at their designated attendance center.
+Students who drive to and park at their school attendance center shall only drive to and park at their designated attendance center.
 Students may not loiter around or be in their vehicle during the school day without permission from the building principal.
-Students will leave their attendance center when there is no longer a legitimate reason for them to be at their attendance center.
-Students who drive will enter and leave the parking lot by the routes designated by the district.
+Students shall leave their attendance center when there is no longer a legitimate reason for them to be at their attendance center.
+Students who drive shall enter and leave the parking lot by the routes designated by the building principal.

-Students who wish to drive to and park at their school attendance center will comply with the rules and regulations established by the building principal.
-Failure to comply with this policy or the district’s rules will be reason for revocation of school driving and parking privileges, as well as other disciplinary action including suspension and expulsion.
+Students who wish to drive to and park at their school attendance center shall comply with the rules and regulations established by the building principal.
+Failure to comply with this policy or the school district’s rules shall be reason for revocation of school driving and parking privileges, as well as other disciplinary action including suspension and expulsion.

 Adopted: 6/70